umbraco/UmbracoDocs/Reference/Events/EditorModel-Events/Customizing-tabs.md

 Notice that the example doesn't check the content type, so will apply for all **Advanced** tabs across all content items where a tab with this name is present.

 :::tip
-The `CssClass` property as shown in the example below is first available from Umbraco 7.13.
+The `CssClass` property as shown in the example below is available from Umbraco 7.13.
 :::

 It's also possible to to change the look of a tab.
 This could be by making the label bold, or appending an icon to the tab - both accomplished by specifying one or more CSS class names for the `CssClass` property: